loganvai/video-game-sales-analysis/README.md

-# Исследование факторов, влияющих на успешность видеоигр
+## Research on Factors Influencing Video Game Success

-## 📌 Цель
+## 📌 Objective
-Определить закономерности, влияющие на успешность видеоигр, чтобы рекомендовать, на какие игры стоит направить рекламный бюджет.
+- Identify patterns that influence the success of video games in order to recommend which games should receive advertising budget allocation.

-## 📂 Данные
+## 📂 Data
-- Исторические данные о продажах видеоигр, жанрах, платформах, оценках пользователей и критиков;
+- Historical data on video game sales, genres, platforms, user ratings, and critic scores;
-- Источник: открытые источники.
+- Source: open data sources.

-## 🧪  Что сделано в рамках проекта:
+## 🧪 Work Completed
-- Провести предобработку и анализ данных с помощью Python и pandas;
+- Performed data preprocessing and analysis using Python and pandas;
-- Составить портреты пользователей в разных регионах мира;
+- Created user profiles for different regions worldwide;
-- Использовать критерий Стьюдента для независимых выборок;
+- Applied Student’s t-test for independent samples;
-- Проверить несколько гипотез;
+- Tested multiple hypotheses;
-- Выявить параметры, определяющие успешность игры в каждом регионе;
+- Identified key factors determining game success in each region;
-- Подготовить отчёт для магазина компьютерных игр, чтобы планировать рекламные кампании.
+- Prepared an analytical report for a video game store to support advertising campaign planning.

-## 📈 Инструменты
+## 📈 Tools Used
 - Python (pandas, matplotlib, seaborn)
 - Jupyter Notebook